 Should I download the software or use the Play-In-Browser version?

 Download is usually better, because there's a larger game selection, and the games load faster.
-But download isn't an option for Macs, so on a Mac you'll be playing the browser-based games.
-I like Bovada's browser games, which you can play either with fake money or for real.
+But download isn't an option for Macs, so on a Mac you'll be playing the browser-based games, like those at Bovada.

 Online gambling is big business, and many casinos think nothing of selling your email address to other casinos.
-There are two ways to protect yourself here: The first is to simply pick a casino that doesn't sell you out to spammers.
-(Obviously Bovada doesn't share your address or I wouldn't have recommended them.)
-The other is to open a separate email account for your online gaming.
+Bovada doesn't, so they're safe.
+If you play elsewhere, use a separate email account just for your online gaming.
 If you start getting flooded with spam, just switch to another new account.
 This way your primary email account never gets spammed.